Charles-Zhang-Investment/HistoryDataService/README.md

 It's the original author's hope that data analytics field become more transparent in the future.

 NO ATTRIBUTION OF DATA SOURCES ARE ALLOWED.
 On the other hand, a metadata file contains data source of specific ranges of any particular data is provided.

+## Contribution Rules

+Everyone is welcome to contribute!

+* Names must contain no space and no special symbols, be PascalCase, and be clear and unambiguous and as short as possible.
+* Time series data must be sequential, but may contain missing dates.
+* For missing values, just leave empty.
+* Must run validation check scripts before submitting changes.